DominikSerafin/aurora-template/README.md

 #### Why do you have a commit titled "initial files ass"?

-It was meant to be "initial files add", but unfortunate typo is a unfortunate typo...
+It was meant to be "initial files add", but unfortunate typo is an unfortunate typo...

 # Support

-I'm busy most of the time so I can't provide support.
+I'm busy most of the time so I can't provide personal support.
 The code isn't that complicated, you probably shouldn't have any problems with it.

+# Contributing

+If you've spot a bug or you want to help in any way then please contribute by pull request or by filling an issue.